2024-2028

 Metric

-• Increase overall completion rate by 8% from 36% (2024) to 42% (by 2028) completion rate (current = 36%)
+• Increase overall completion rate to 42% (baseline = 36%)

-Outcome Statement #2:
+Outcome Statement #1b:

-Maintain strong employment rates for workforce and BAS program completers
+Maintain strong employment rates for Workforce and BAS program completers

 KPI